lilactown/helix/docs/motivation.md

 ```

 This is mechanically tiresome, but consistent.
 Because of this, a wrapping
-library can still be warranted to handle easily converting to and from JS
+library can help us easily handle converting to and from JS objects.
+Here’s how
-objects.
-Here’s how that component would look in helix:
+that component would look in helix:

 ```clojure
 (defnc my-component